genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-quicklook.md

 I used this weekend to have a quick look at it on FreeBSD 12.0.
 This time I focused on site-to-site VPN setup.
 Maybe I will try remote-access VPN configuration in the near future.

+_NOTE: WireGuard is still in early stage of development.
+Go-implementation (wireguard-go) has no official release yet.
+Also testing network software on VNET jails might be a bit tricky in itself.
+This article just shows you what I did to see what it looked like._

 2019-01-23: I tested remote-access configuration between FreeBSD and Android.
 A quick write-up is [here] (/playing-with-bsd/networking/freebsd-wireguard-android).

 ## Prerequisite